rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

 # Overview
-One of the needs is to have a stable IP address for my OCP instance regardless of where I'm running it.
+I want to have a stable IP address for my OCP instance regardless of where I'm running it.
 This makes it portable across multiple demo environments.
 My goal is to provide connectivity to the broader public internet while enabling my laptop to easily connect to my OCP instance at a stable IP address.

 I blew the dust off an old Linksys WRT54G v2 WiFi router to repurpose for this.